-162 Development of Sex Differences (S) Critical analysis of research and theory on factors that influence the development of sex differences in behavior, personality, and cognitive and intellectual functioning.
+162 Development of Sex Differences (S) Critical analysis of research and theory on factors that influence the development of sex roles and purported sex differences in behavior, personality, and cognitive and intellectual functioning.
 Prerequisite: 1.
 Three hours.
 Bond, Joffe.

 163 Process and Effects of Mass Communication Study of mass communication process and effects in socialization of children, diffusion of information, in persuasive campaigns in such areas as health, political, consumer behavior.
 Prerequisite: 1.
 Three hours.
 Yadav.